Detoxification: Part 1

 Stay tuned for Part 2 of the detoxification blog post in which we’ll discuss lifestyle strategies to reduce toxicant exposure and nutritional approaches to support organs of detoxification.

-Written by Christine Reynolds, PharmD
+Written by Christine Sanford, PharmD

 1. Nutritional aspects of detoxification in clinical practice.
 (2015).
 Alternative Therapies in Health & Medicine, 21(3), 54–62.